 - Tap Customize Additional Buttons to add additional actions–each action requires another button.
 You cannot have multiple actions assigned to a single mouse button

-- Go to Settings > Accessibility > Touch > Assistive Touch > Cursor to customize the pointer’s appearance for cursor size, color, and how long the cursor remains on screen before it hides due to inactivity
+- Go to Settings > Accessibility > Touch > Assistive Touch > Pointer Style to customize the pointer’s appearance for cursor size, color, and how long the cursor remains on screen before it hides due to inactivity

 It’s critical you pair your mouse or trackpad in Accessibility Settings and NOT using in the Bluetooth settings.

 The ins and outs of iPadOS and iOS 13 mouse support

 It’s not a perfect match to your Mac’s or PC’s mouse, and it’s certainly not pretty.
 Instead of a helpful arrowed pointer or cursor, the iOS mouse pointer shows up as a big target-like circle.

 Think of your iPad or iPhone’s mouse as a finger!